Weekly outline

 • Adult Community Learning Enrolment Days

-Click on the folder above to see a flyer for our Enrolment Days for the Summer Term 2025.
+Click on the folder above to see a flyer for our Enrolment Days for the Autumn Term 2025-2026

 Whether you need new skills to get back to work, want to brush up on your basic skills or need help to find a job, we have courses ready and waiting to help you.
 Courses are free for Islington residents or parents with children in Islington schools.
 You must be 19 or over, unemployed or low-waged and receiving benefits to be eligible for our free courses.
 Please bring proof of ID, residency and low wage (if in work and earning less than £21,547 per annum).